 The social media is abound with articles and posts on the extent of pollution, the reasons for it and the dangers it is causing.
 The public pressure is mounting and it is not going to be long before the governments at the state and national level are forced […]

-This entire blog seeks to answer this question.
-In this post, I would like to distill this down to 3 key reasons as to why we have to, yes have to, conserve and restore nature and all it’s ecosystems.
+This environment blog seeks to answer this question with every piece we publish.
+In this post, I would like to distill this down to 3 key reasons as to why we have to conserve and restore nature and all it’s ecosystems.